 Infants who acquire CMV during or after birth, especially if they are premature, may develop a sepsis-like syndrome, pneumonia, hepatosplenomegaly, hepatitis (which can lead to liver failure), thrombocytopenia, and atypical lymphocytosis.
 However, if transmission is via breast milk, the risk of severe symptomatic disease and long-term sequelae is low.

-In neonates, viral detection using culture or PCR of urine, saliva, or a tissue sample is the primary diagnostic tool; maternal diagnosis can also be made by serologic testing or PCR (see Diagnosis).
+In neonates, viral detection using culture or PCR of urine, saliva, or a tissue sample is the primary diagnostic tool; maternal diagnosis can also be made by serologic testing or PCR ( see Diagnosis Diagnosis Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
+A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
+Severe... read more ).
 Culture specimens should be refrigerated until inoculation of fibroblast cells.
-Congenital CMV is diagnosed if the virus is identified in urine, saliva, or other body fluids obtained within the first 2 to 3 wk of life; urine and saliva have the highest sensitivity.
-After 3 wk, viral detection may indicate perinatal or congenital infection.
+Congenital CMV is diagnosed if the virus is identified in urine, saliva, or other body fluids obtained within the first 2 to 3 weeks of life; urine and saliva have the highest sensitivity.
+After 3 weeks, viral detection may indicate perinatal or congenital infection.
 Infants may shed CMV for several years after either type of infection.

 Nonimmune pregnant women should attempt to limit exposure to the virus.
 For instance, because CMV infection is common among children attending day care centers, pregnant women should always wash their hands thoroughly after exposure to urine and oral or respiratory secretions from children.